I have the ambition, but I have frequently stumbled, wandered, and gotten distracted from the path to success.

 I am just starting with the blog, and it is so hard to let the words go.
 It is challenging enough to let go of the factual and opinion pieces, like this, but letting go of a fictional creation is harder than anything I have ever done.

 Letting go is just one more step that I have to take.

-I like this analogy; the aim is the starting point and ambition, the wind that blows you along.
-The path is straight and narrow but it has many junctions and quite often, the breeze blows off course or the wind dies, but there is always a way back to the path and the breeze will always pick up again.
-Alternatively, the detour turns into another path.
-At least, that’s the theory I’m working with and sticking to.
+I like this analogy; The aim is the starting point, and ambition is the wind that blows you along.
+The path is straight and narrow, but it has many junctions and quite often, the breeze blows you off course, or the wind dies, but there is always a way back to the path.
+The ambitious breeze will always pick up again.
+Alternatively, the detour turns into another track.
+At least, that’s the theory I’m working with, and I’m sticking to it.